Codecademy/docs/content/swift/concepts/comments/comments.md

 ---
 Title: 'Comments'
-Description: 'Comments in Swift represent text that explains the syntax of a piece of raw code.
-In Swift there single-line comments and multi-line comments. '
+Description: 'Comments in Swift represent text that explains the raw code.
+In Swift there single-line comments and multi-line comments.'
 Subjects:
   - 'iOS'
   - 'Mobile Development'